Our Vision: Kickstarting Jagrit Labs

 Key Objectives of Jagrit Labs

-Finally, we provide scaffolding to the point where students are motivated to advance their own learning.
-We will “graduate” students from Jaago Labs so that they can pursue their own careers.
-We hope to create a domino effect where alumni of the space can go on to inspire others in their communities.
+Self-Driven: We provide scaffolding to the point where students are able to advance their own learning.
+We “graduate” students from Jagrit Labs so that they can pursue their own careers.
+We hope to create a domino effect where alumni of the space go on to inspire others in their communities.